Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 For example, spawning `4000` threads with a default thread stack size of `1 MB` requires at least `4 GB` of off-heap space available.
 * Network buffers are often allocated from a pool of direct memory in Java.
-The configuration controlling the maximum size of direct memory allocated defaults to the xmx setting, which can leave very little space for the other critical processes in the system.
+The configuration controlling the maximum size of direct memory allocated defaults to the `-Xmx` setting, which can leave very little space for the other critical processes in the system.
 We recommend setting it to 10GB for both Alluxio Master and Alluxio Workers in a typical deployment, and only increase it if the number of concurrent clients/RPC threads are increased.